Proximal Survival Analysis to Handle Dependent Right Censoring

-In this section, we investigate the finite-sample performance of PEE, PCE and PMDRE estimators.
+In this section, we investigate the finite-sample performance of PEE, PCE, and PDRE estimators.
 We generate data $(X, U, Z, W, C, T)$ as followed:

-We verify in the supplementary material that this data generating mechanism is compatible with Assumptions required in Theorem \ref{thm:an} and also, the semiparametric models \eqref{eq:simuh} and \eqref{eq:simuq} contain the truth.
-By this data-generating process, the censoring rate is around 30\%.
-Our estimand is
+Note that this setting fits into the scenario we considered in Section \ref{sec:compatible}.
+We further verify in Appendix Section \ref{sec:compatibility} that this data generating mechanism is compatible with all Assumptions \ref{assump:latentcar}-\ref{assump:censoruntestcomplete} required for identification and also, the semiparametric models \eqref{eq:simuh} and \eqref{eq:simuq} contain the truth.